FlipWebApps/DataScienceTemplate/README.md

 │
 ├── eda                  <- Exploratory analysis notebooks and files.
 │   └── example.ipynb    <- Example notebook
 │
-├── requirements.txt     <- The requirements file for reproducing the analysis environment, e.g.
-│                           generated with `pip freeze > requirements.txt`
-│
 ├── src                  <- Code for use in this project.
 │   ├── __init__.py